 It is best for your loved on to walk up and down the stairs without trying to carry items at the same time.
 This will allow them to have free hands to hold onto the railing.
 Ask what type of items they typically find they need to carry up and down the stairs.
 If possible buy duplicates of these items so they have one upstairs and one downstairs eliminating the need to transport the item.
 For example, if they are carrying a water cup upstairs consider purchasing disposable cups to keep upstairs.

 Taking the above steps will help lower the likelihood of a fall.
 However, you may still worry that your loved one is no longer stable enough to traverse the stairs.
 This does not mean you need to move your loved one.
 Instead consider the option of senior care at home.
 A home care aide can help with light housework, meal planning and preparation, medication reminders and provide companionship for your loved one.
 In addition a safety assessment can be conducted of the home to identify areas of improvement that will help reduce the risk of injury.
-For more information about at home care contact us.
-Endeavor Home Care offers senior care in many Arizona communities including Scottsdale, Phoenix, Sun City, Mesa and more.
+Endeavor Home Care offers senior home care in Phoenix and throughout the surrounding areas.
+For more information about at home care, contact us at 480-498-2324.